dbForge Schema Compare for MySQL Tour

 To create a database connection, click the New button in the wizard.
 The Database Connection Properties window appears.

-Come back to the New Schema Comparison wizard and select this connection in the drop-down list of the Connection field.
+Come back to the schema comparison wizard and select this connection in the drop-down list of the Connection field.

-Source is the database which contents is inserted to Target during synchronization.
-Target is the database which contents you compare and synchronize with Source.
+Source is the database which content is inserted to Target during synchronization.
+Target is the database which content you compare and synchronize with Source.

 Tip: To swap Source and Target, click the swap button.
 To start the comparison, click Compare.

-The grid shows all compared objects automatically grouped by their status (e.g., Only in Source, Only in Target, Different, Equal, etc).
-Under the grid you can see the structure differences of the selected object.
+The grid shows all compared objects automatically grouped by their status: Only in Source, Only in Target, Different, Equal, etc. See the structure differences of the selected object under the grid.

 Tip: For better understanding, filter the objects in the grid, e.g., to see Only in Source objects.
-To be convinced you will get the desired synchronization result, preview the synchronization script fragment for each object.
+To be convinced you get the desired synchronization result, preview the synchronization script fragment for any object.

 Use the Schema Synchronization Wizard to generate a standards-driven synchronization script and tune the synchronization result based on your needs.
 Click the Synchronize button to immediately generate the synchronization script.